 Zappos is known for its weird, family spirit, and fun workplace culture.

-In this post, I will share the key elements of Zappos’ culture through the lens of our tool the Culture Design Canvas.
+In this post, I will share the key elements of Zappos’ culture through the lens of our tool, the Culture Design Canvas.
 Check sources at the bottom of the post.

-Zappos Culture: The Direction
+Zappos’ Culture: The Direction

 Since its beginnings, Zappos has been a customer-obsessed organization.
-The company delivers WOW experiences and happiness through the four C’s: Commerce, Customer Service, Company Culture, Community.
+The company delivers WOW experiences and happiness through the four C’s: Commerce, Customer Service, Company Culture, and Community.

-As Zappos continues to scale, the continue wants to ensure the four C’s remain present in their day-to-day business operations.
+As Zappos continues to scale, the company wants to ensure the four C’s remain present in their day-to-day business operations.
 This means offering customers more clothing styles and variety, reimagining ways to exceed customer expectations, and serving more communities.

 Zappos’ purpose is: “To live and deliver WOW”